 Mistake: Many companies, when organising their commercial business moving, overlook insurance or fail to consider legal obligations during the move.

 How to avoid: Review your insurance policies to ensure they cover transit and handling.
 Verify compliance with health and safety regulations, building codes, and lease requirements at both locations.
-Talking about legal compliance, it’s important to make sure you change addresses on all of your legal documents during your move.
+Remember to update your address on all legal documents during your move.
+At Kings Removals, we maintain comprehensive goods-in-transit insurance and operate to strict compliance standards, giving you peace of mind throughout your relocation.

 5. Overpacking and skipping the declutter